Contract Disputes

 A breach of contract can be material or non-material.
 The difference between these classifications of contract breach is the severity of the breach.

 A material breach of contract is any violation of a contract's critical terms or failure to perform one's duty as detailed in the contract.
 With this type of situation, the non-breaching party may file a claim to recover the cost of repairing the problem as well as the damages caused by the breach.
-For example, if an employee is contracted to complete a time-sensitive job within six months, then fails to do so, he or she has committed a material breach of contract.
-In this case, the employer now has to find another individual to complete the job in a timely manner, losing business in the meantime because of the delay.
+For example, if a person is contracted to complete a time-sensitive job within six months, then fails to do so, he or she has committed a material breach of contract.
+In this case, the employer now has to find another person or company who will be able to complete the job in a timely manner, and they may lose business in the meantime because of the delay.
 When a material breach of contract occurs, the non-breaching party is excused from its requirements in the contract.

 At Due Doyle Fanning & Alderfer, LLP, we take your business needs seriously.
-We represent entities that have sustained damages as a result of breach of contract.
+We represent entities that have sustained damages because of breaches of contract.
 We are a litigation firm that will advocate on your behalf if you believe an opposing party has failed to uphold its contractual duties.
 We will take cases all the way to trial when necessary.

 8440 Allison Pointe Blvd